jsherman212/iosdbg/README.md

 After you build it, you'll find `libreadline.a` and `libhistory.a` inside of the current working directory.
 Upload those files to your device at `/path/to/theos/sdks/your/sdk/usr/lib/`.
 After that, rename them to `libreadline7.0.a` and `libhistory7.0.a`.

+#### armadillo
+I took a break from this project to write the disassembler for it.
+Head over to https://github.com/jsherman212/armadillo and follow the instructions for compiling it **on your jailbroken device**.
+Copy `source/armadillo.h` to `/path/to/your/iPhoneOS/sdk/usr/include`.

 #### iosdbg
 You're set to compile iosdbg.
 SSH into your device as `root` and run these commands: